 Some of the notable features are:

-ClusterControl itself has minimal requirements, however there are requirements for the underlying topology that will be deployed by ClusterControl.
 Typically clusters deployed over a WAN use asynchronous replication, which is loosely coupled between sites.
 Having any sort of synchronous replication solution deploy across a WAN is not practical due to lag and increased latency in the application.
-In the case of a multi-region deployment with ClusterControl, you must use an asynchronous solution to join the clusters.
-This of course makes cluster management much more difficult due to mixing of technologies.
+In the case of a multi-region deployment with InnoDB Cluster, you must use an asynchronous solution to join the clusters.
+This of course makes cluster management much more difficult.

 Continuent Tungsten Clustering is all about geo-distributed MySQL high availability on-premises, hybrid-cloud, and multi-cloud.
 Our customers stay with us (current average life-time 8+ years and counting), citing the completeness and maturity of the solution and the excellent, very fast (less than 3 minutes average response time) 24/7 support as reasons to choose Continuent.